Are you in a situation where you find yourself asking, “why do people ignore me?”

 We asked experts to explore the possible reasons.

 Table of Contents

-- Internalized thought patterns can be the reason you are being ignored.
+- Internalized thought patterns can be the reason why people ignore you

-- When you can’t manage your own behavior people will eventually tune you out.
+- When you can’t manage your own behavior people will eventually ignore you

-- If people are ignoring you, that tells you that you are putting out a frequency that you’re not good enough.
+- You are putting out a frequency that you’re not good enough

 Catherine “Katie” Ness, MA, LCPC

 Psychotherapist | Owner & Clinical Director, Affective Counseling